SharanKalyan/SharanKalyan/README.md

 My work includes designing and implementing complete data pipelines: data collection, validation, transformation, storage (SQL/NoSQL), feature engineering, model development, deployment, and business-facing dashboards.
 Several of these projects focus on operationalizing data for real-world use cases, ensuring scalability, reliability, and measurable business impact.

-Here are some of my works
+Here are some of my works:

 1. AirIQ – A web application that provides real-time Weather and Air Quality Index (AQI) information along with forecast data and additional environmental insights. https://aqi-weather-0yre.onrender.com/